Please read and review. Thank you. *This is a revision. If you've already ready this story you don't need to read it again.*

 "Can't tell.
 Next time he regains consciousness he might remember who he is and what happened or maybe not.
 The brain's a funny thing when it's been hit that hard."

 "Okay, Doc.
-I'll send Barb over here to fingerprint him and send the prints off."
+I'll send Barb over here to fingerprint him."

 The deputy returned to the waiting room and pulled out his notebook.

-"Okay, Mr. Belmore, you want to tell me what's going on?
-Doc Hampton says you found this guy laying in your wheat field?"
+"Okay, Mr. Belmore, you want to tell me what happened?
+Doc Hampton says you found this guy lying in your wheat field?"

 "You know who he is?
-There's no identification on him.
 What was he doing in your wheat field?"

 "You the deputy.
 You tell me."

-"Alright, no need to get excited.
-So you didn't hear anything last night or this morning?
+"Alright, so you didn't hear anything last night or this morning?
 No cars?"